opstrace/opstrace/README.md

 <img src="https://user-images.githubusercontent.com/19239758/97793010-00161b00-1ba3-11eb-949b-e62eae6fdb9c.png" width="350">

-# Secure observability, deployed in your own network
+# The Open Source Observability Distribution

+Features that are not guarded behind a paywall.
-Opstrace deploys secure, horizontally-scalable open source observability in your cloud account, combining open APIs with a simple user experience.
+Opstrace installs secure, horizontally-scalable, open source observability in your cloud account combining open APIs with reduced toil.
 Opstrace is:

 * Horizontally scalable for ingestion and queries.
 * Durable with inexpensive long-term retention.
-* Tested end-to-end, freqently.
+* Rigoriously tested end-to-end, freqently, for confident upgrades.
 * Secure by default with TLS and authenticated endpoints.
 * Easy to configure with new web interfaces and APIs.
 * All the open source projects you know and love in one place.